 - Include Yoga in my daily routine.
 I have been putting it off a lot since last year, so this is one thing I want to achieve for my self-care and well being.

 I am not too big on New Year Resolutions – not that I am against resolutions, but I like to make promises that I can keep, even if it is to myself.
 Having said that, this year, my resolution is to maintain a healthy lifestyle, a thing that has taken a backseat in my life ever since I have started blogging.

-However, this year I need to claim back the time for my health which blogging has taken away from me in a way.
+However, this year I need to claim back the time for my health which blogging has taken away from me.
 I promise to find some time to exercise the way I like.
-I hate gym but I love dance and I love treks.
+I hate the gym but I love to dance and I love treks.
 So I will include these in my daily routine.
 I am not going into the zone of cutting carbs from my food and stuff, because I know I will break them for sure.
-But simple things like drinking lemon water every morning or resume eating chicken salad at office will go a long way in restoring my health.
+But simple things like drinking lemon water every morning or resume eating chicken salad at the office will go a long way in restoring my health.

 – Sinjana from Backpack N Xplore